Judge OKs Philly refiner's bankruptcy plan, sale to property developer: documents

 More than 1,000 workers, many of them unionized, were laid off and Pennsylvania’s oil refining job market was cut in half with the closure.

+“I don’t think we’ve lost sight of the thousand-plus men and women whose livelihoods were disrupted dramatically and permanently and how their families were impacted by the closure of the refinery,” Abernathy said.
+“But we’re looking towards the future at this point.”

+Hilco told city officials it was open to listening to any business proposals for the site, including energy-related projects.

-Under the deal, $5 million will be entered into a severance pool for laid-off members of the United Steelworkers local union.
-An additional $20 million will go to unsecured creditors that agree to drop any claims made against PES.
+Under the bankruptcy plan, $5 million will be entered into a severance pool for laid-off members of the United Steelworkers local union and $20 million will go to unsecured creditors that agree to drop any claims against PES.

+Both groups initially opposed the bankruptcy plan, and said they had pushed for a restart of the refinery, but ultimately withdrew their objections.

+“This is not the outcome any of us wanted,” the United Steelworkers said in a letter to its members.
+“There were limits to what we could do because the bidders themselves had to step up,” it said.

-More than a dozen parties showed initial interest in buying the refinery, located less than 3 miles from downtown Philadelphia.
+More than a dozen parties showed initial interest in buying the refinery, located less than 3 miles (5 km) from downtown Philadelphia along the Schuylkill River.
 Only one group, led by former PES Chief Executive Officer Phil Rinaldi, publicly said it wanted to restart the oil refinery.

 Hilco was selected as the winning bidder in an auction last month and real estate developer Industrial Realty Group was selected as the backup bidder.

-Rinaldi was not in the final bidding rounds, but he began discussions about teaming up with IRG to try to provide a better bid than Hilco, with the intention of leasing space from the real estate developer for refining activity.
+Rinaldi did not make the final bidding rounds, but he indicated he would attempt to team up with IRG to try to provide a better bid than Hilco, with the intention of leasing space from the real estate developer for refining activity.

-Members of the United Steelworkers and former refinery contractors, which were among many unsecured creditors in the PES bankruptcy case, had pushed for a refinery restart.
-In the end, both groups withdrew their objections.
+PES attorneys said they continued to negotiate with both real estate developers up until the final hours before the plan’s confirmation.

-Reporting by Laila Kearney; Editing by Sandra Maler and Richard Chang
+Reporting by Laila Kearney; Editing by Sandra Maler, Richard Chang and Marguerita Choy